charklie/hyprdots/README.md

 - Yad
 - Stow

-###### Tip: to install pip packages, use the flag `--break-system-packages` to bypass you needing to install them with pacman instead.

 ### Needed Packages (Laptops only):

 - Mousepad
 - Brightnessctl

-### Needed Fonts:

-- adobe-source-code-pro-fonts
-- noto-fonts-emoji
-- otf-font-awesome
-- ttf-droid
-- ttf-fira-code
-- ttf-jetbrains-mono
-- ttf-jetbrains-mono-nerd

-### Packages that may break the configurations:
-- Dunst
-- Mako
-- Oh my fish

 ### Recommended, but not needed:
-- Tokyo night theme to match with all my configs, install from: https://www.gnome-look.org/p/1681315.
+- Tokyo night GTK theme, install from: https://www.gnome-look.org/p/1681315.
 Choose freely which one, although I recommend "BL-LB".
-- Brave browser, excellent browser thats both aestetically pleasing and safe from trackers and ads.

 ### Pre Installation

-- Backup any configurations you plan on keeping. `mv ~/.config/<config> ~/.config/<config>.bkp`
 - If you have wallpapers you want to use, move them to `~/Pictures/wallpapers/`
 - Install packages
 - Restart your computer to ensure no apps are interfering with installation